Crypto-Expert/willie-git/README.md

 Willie GIT Module

+# Description
-# This is an IRC WILLIE Bot module created for #MPOS-dev
+This is an IRC WILLIE Bot module created for #MPOS-dev